Birth: April 9, 1851 in Kerpen, Germany

 Simon served on the board of the Royal Jubilee Hospital.
-Simon was the prime mover in the Victoria Opera House Co a syndicate which promoted and built the 1200 seat Royal Victoria Theater, which opened on December 29, 1913.
+He was the prime mover in creating the Victoria Opera House Co., a syndicate which promoted and built the 1200 seat Royal Victoria Theater, which opened on December 29, 1913.

 On May 7, 1915 during World War 1, the a German U-boat torpedoed the RMS Lusitania off the Irish coast.
 1198 people were killed including James Dunsmiur Jr. son of James Dunsmiur a wealthy and influential businessman and investor in the Simon Leiser & Co.
 Victoria was one of the few cities in the world in which rioting took place.
 Rioters targeted German businesses, which included all the properties owned by each of the Leiser brothers.
 The Simon Leiser & Co was damaged despite the fact that Simon had been a productive citizen of BC for 40 years, a naturalized Canadian for 23 and James Dunsmiur was a stockholder in the company.